OBOFoundry/OBOFoundry.github.io/ontology/pco.md

 contact:
   email: rwalls2008@gmail.com
   label: Ramona Walls
-description: The Population and Community Ontology (PCO) describes material entities, qualities, and processes related to collections of interacting organisms such as populations and communities.
-It is taxon neutral, and can be used for any species, including humans.
+description: A taxon-neutral ontology of material entities, qualities, and processes related to collections of interacting organisms such as populations and communities.
 homepage: http://code.google.com/p/popcomm-ontology/
 products:
   - id: pco.owl